VRConservation/geosp/chapters/05_python.md

 To be honest, getting started using a Windows computer was a total pain in the ass.
 Additionally, it is much easier to set everything up using the Apple or Linux operating systems.
 It will take a few hours from scratch, but a great resource is at the [Geog-414](http://gg.gg/1ats9t) course software web page.
 Scroll through the page to familiarize yourself with the commands.
 Near the bottom of the page is a series of videos to get you started, which is worth viewing and following.
 For some reason, I found that Miniconda didn't work well on my machine with Windows 11, but everything worked with Anaconda.

 To get you up and running quickly, I've provided a cheat sheet in Appendix 1 that shortcuts the 414 videos and should have you running in an hour or less.
-Nevertheless, the videos will provide many tips and tricks I don't include in {doc}`/z_appendices/appendix1` you will find useful when learning and developing in your open source journey.
+Nevertheless, the videos will provide many tips and tricks I don't include in {doc}`/z_appendices/appendix1` you will find useful when learning and developing in your open-source journey.
 In other words, it's worth taking the time to run through this slowly to get set up correctly.

 ## Sentinel-2 Data

 Let's look at a simple example from a GitHub [gist](https://gist.github.com/alexgleith/dc49156aab4b9270b0a0f145bd7fa0ce) posted by Alex Leith.
 Google Colab is an online notebook that lets you write and execute code.
-Its advantage is it is connected to your Google account, shareable, and performs calculations in the cloud.
+Its advantage is that it is shareable and connected to your Google account, and it performs calculations in the cloud.
 The disadvantage of Colab is once you close the notebook, everything you've installed or executed is gone, although the code is saved.
 It's great for quickly testing out code blocks.
 Open [Colab](https://colab.research.google.com/) and click the blue 'New notebook' button.

 ```{note} 'Uncommenting' a line in Python means removing the hashtag before the command or clicking on the line, then clicking control or command plus backslash (/).
 ```